Skip to Main Content

-Start developing a search strategy by identifying the key words and concepts within your research question.
+To start developing a search strategy, identify the key words and concepts within your research question.
 The aim is to identify the words likely to have been used in the published literature on this topic.

-For example: What are the key infection control strategies for preventing the transmission of Meticillin-resistant Staphylococcus aureus (MRSA) in aged care homes.
+For example: What are the key infection control strategies for preventing the transmission of influenza in aged care homes.

 Treat each component as a separate concept so that your topic is organised into separate blocks (concepts).